 COMPASS is very interactive and community building.
 It was very personal, focusing on families and singles, hands on simulations, and not just talking about Sabbath, but doing it!

-Anyone heading into cross-cultural ministry should consider COMPASS as necessary training that is foundational for effectiveness, endurance and enjoyment in your calling.
+Anyone heading into long-term cross-cultural ministry (2 years or more) should consider COMPASS as necessary training that is foundational for effectiveness, endurance and enjoyment in your calling.